Chicago woman arrested for threatening to kill Trump and his son

 Secret Service agents in Chicago interviewed her on June 14, 2023, court records reveal, during which time she admitted that she had written the threatening messages from her Illinois home.

-Fiorenza was scheduled to appear in Chicago federal court on Monday and will likely be transferred to Florida, where the charges against her were filed.
+Fiorenza appeared in Chicago federal court Monday and will likely be transferred to Florida, where the charges against her were filed.
+A detention hearing is scheduled for Wednesday.

 A Trump spokesperson did not immediately respond to a request for comment.